romkatv/zsh-bin/README.md

 It archives a few local files and then runs a command over SSH.
 This command extracts files from the archive and starts Bash.
 Pretty simple.

 I'm using Zsh locally but Bash remotely.
-The reason being that I don't install Zsh on servers as it's not necessary for running things.
+I don't install Zsh on servers as it's not necessary for running things.
 Some of the servers are also tricky to get Zsh onto.
 For example, network routers running EdgeOS.

 In March of 2020 an [announcement]( https://www.reddit.com/r/zsh/comments/fiq9w2/bring_zsh_with_ohmyzsh_wherever_you_go_through/) was posted on [/r/zsh](https://www.reddit.com/r/zsh/).
 It mentioned that "xxh uses the portable version of Zsh".
-I thought it would be cool to migrate my `ssh.bash` script to Zsh and install "the portable version of Zsh" on the remote machine if there isn't one already installed (this is basically what [xxh](https://github.com/xxh/xxh) does).
+I thought it would be cool to migrate my `ssh.bash` script to Zsh and install the portable version of Zsh on the remote machine if there isn't one already installed (this is basically what [xxh](https://github.com/xxh/xxh) does).

 This worked in some cases but not always as the version of Zsh from xxh turned out not portable